JeremyArc/argocd-application-on-eks/README.md

 Change the configuration by your own setup.

-## Step 2: Get the created cluster's credential (specific which cluster to work with)
+## Step 2: Get the created cluster's credential (specifiy which cluster to work with)

 ```bash
 eksctl utils write-kubeconfig --cluster argocd-cluster --region ap-southeast-1